 Call for Submissions

-General Submission Rules
+General Submission Rules and Information

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to Pursuit, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Pursuit - The Journal of Undergraduate Research at the University of Tennessee.
-If you have concerns about the submission terms for Pursuit - The Journal of Undergraduate Research at the University of Tennessee, please .
+In addition, by submitting material to Pursuit, the author is stipulating that the material is not currently under review at another journal (electronic or print) or other publication and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Pursuit.
+If you have concerns about the submission terms for Pursuit, please .

 The author should use the recommended style of his or her discipline.
 Prior to submitting an article to Pursuit, please be sure to check the paper for consistency with the research style guidelines.
-Additionally, Pursuit - The Journal of Undergraduate Research at the University of Tennessee requires that submissions adhere to the following guidelines:
+Additionally, Pursuit asks that submissions adhere to the following guidelines:

-- Submissions should be in a .doc (1997-2003 Word format) file or comparable (RTF) file format, as PDFs will not be reviewed.
+- Submissions must be in a .doc (1997-2003 Word format) file, .docx (Word format), or comparable (RTF) file format.
+PDFs will not be reviewed.

 - Authors should include an abstract, biography, and the name(s) of his or her advisor in the cover letter section.
 Please also include your abstract in your submission.

-- Headings should be numbered 1.1, 1.2, 1.2.1 etc. These will be removed later, but are helpful to the typesetter to assign heading styles.
+- Headings should be numbered 1.1, 1.2, 1.2.1 etc. These will be removed later but are helpful to the typesetter to assign heading styles.

 Editors reserve the right to request additional information from authors and make changes as necessary.

-General Terms and Conditions of Use
+VOL Journals: General Terms and Conditions of Use